Huawei phone prices rise in China on fears of chip shortage

 It likely has chip inventory to last through the first half of next year, said analyst Will Wong at consultancy IDC.

-"One option for them to have Kirin chips last longer is to ship less for the rest of the year," Mr Wong said.
+"One option for them to have Kirin chips last longer is to cut shipments for the rest of the year," Mr Wong said.

 Last week, Huawei said it planned to introduce its Harmony operating system on smartphones next year, in part to overcome US limits on its access to Alphabet Inc's Android.